Showing posts with label georgia. Show all posts

 Sunday, March 5, 2023

-2023 Feb 23-24, Amelia Island, Kingsley Plantation, Fernandian Beach, St Augustine, FL. and Fountain of Youth (Diamond Travel Huey Town, AL)
+2023 Feb 22-24, Amelia Island, Kingsley Plantation, Fernandian Beach, St Augustine, FL. and Fountain of Youth (Diamond Travel ) 5 Days with Anderson Travels, Hueytown, AL

-Breakfast in the hotel was a cinnamon roll, sausage, milk, and cranberry juice.
+Breakfast at the hotel consisted of a cinnamon roll, sausage, milk, and cranberry juice.

-Meet our guide loaded onto the bus for an hour ride to Kingsley Plantation which is located on Fort George Island along the St John's River.
-Two roads lead to the site, Palmetto Avenue, which is a dirt road that is often in rough condition.
-Fort George Road is paved but subject to flooding during weather events and extreme tides.
+Meet our guide, who is loaded onto the bus for an hour-long ride to Kingsley Plantation, which is located on Fort George Island along the St John's River.
+Two roads lead to the site: Palmetto Avenue, a dirt road that is often in rough condition, and Fort George Road, a paved road that is subject to flooding during weather events and extreme tides.

 Kingsley Plantation and our guide

-The bird we heard was House Finch, Yellow-rump Warbler, White-eyed Vireo, Yellow-throat Warble, Carolina Chickadee, Northern Cardinal, Blue-Gray Gnatcatcher, Boat-tailed Grackle, and a couple of Peacocks.
+The birds we heard were House Finch, Yellow-rump Warbler, White-eyed Vireo, Yellow-throat Warbler, Carolina Chickadee, Northern Cardinal, Blue-Gray Gnatcatcher, Boat-tailed Grackle, and a couple of Peacocks.

-We had about 45 minutes to tour the house, barn, gift shop, and gardens, there we saw a gopher tortoise.
+We had about 45 minutes to tour the house, barn, gift shop, and gardens, during which we spotted a gopher tortoise.

 Amelia Island Beach and sand

-Loaded back onto the bus and headed to Fernandina Beach where we walked through the town and stopped to eat lunch at "The Happy Tomato", where hubby and I split a club sandwich, potato chips, and a couple bottles of water.
+Loaded back onto the bus and headed to Fernandina Beach, where we walked through the town and stopped to eat lunch at "The Happy Tomato," where Hubby and I split a club sandwich, potato chips, and a couple of bottles of water.

 Club Sandwich with Lay's Chips